GSA/search-gov-website/about/index.md

 * **John Maxwell** - Developer

 Do you have any questions or need any assistance?
 We’re here to help!
-Email us at [search@support.digitalgov.gov](mailto:search@support.digitalgov.gov), or give us a call at [202-969-7426](tel:2029697426), Monday through Friday 9am to 5pm ET, except for federal holidays.
+Email us at [search@support.digitalgov.gov](mailto:search@support.digitalgov.gov).
+You can also give us a call at [202-969-7426](tel:2029697426), Monday through Friday 9am to 5pm ET, except for federal holidays.

 If you’re a federal agency, we’d be happy to schedule time with you for a consultation.
 Email us to set up a time.